The cost of inflation

 However, this argument doesn’t entirely convince me.
 If some prices are “sticky” downwards, then we would also require the other prices to be stick upwards to avoid the relative price adjustment wouldn’t we?
 If one good is relatively more expensive then it should be, wouldn’t that lead to substitution towards other goods which would lead to the relative price adjustment?

 Furthermore, who says that goods that are sticky downwards are falling in relative value?
 The prime example of a good that has a “sticky downward price” is labour.
-With skills and labour productivity increasing, won’t the relative price of labour rise over time (I guess this depends on whether labour or capital productivity is increasing more ).
+With skills and labour productivity increasing, won’t the relative price of labour rise over time (I guess this depends on whether labour or capital productivity is increasing more :P ).

 Another benefit they raise is that inflation allows bank’s to have “negative real interest rates” as a way of stabilising economic activity.
 This seems silly, given that people have a positive rate of time preference there is a positive interest rate that will still “stimulate” economic activity.
 Making real interest rates negative seems like overkill in a stabilisation sense.